bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-124">124.
 Calculate the Exponential of a Number</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The exponential function calculates the result of raising a given base to a specified exponent using the exponentiation operator (**).
+<p>The exponential function calculates the result of raising a given base to a
+specified exponent using the exponentiation operator (&ast;&ast;).</p>
 <pre>
-const exponential = (base, exponent) => base ** exponent;
+const exponential = (base, exponent) => base &ast;&ast; exponent;
 console.log(exponential(2, 3));
 // Output: 8
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-125">125.
 Check if a String is an Anagram of Another String</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The isAnagram function determines whether two given strings are anagrams of each other.
-An anagram is a word or phrase formed by rearranging the letters of another, using all the original letters exactly once.
+<p>The isAnagram function determines whether two given strings are anagrams of each
+other.
+An anagram is a word or phrase formed by rearranging the letters of another, using all the original letters exactly once.</p>
 <pre>
 const isAnagram = (str1, str2) => str1.split('').sort().join('') ===
 str2.split('').sort().join('');